martingardner/nodejs-learning-projects/README.md

 * hbs view engine (wrapper for handlebars for express to make dynamic views)
 * for Heroku release, changing port to be dynamic or 3000 depending on local environment or whatever Heroku gives
 * also need to give start script in package.json with "node server.js" in it.
 Heroku looks at start script in order to run it.
+* NOTE :: for heroku to work, the project must be in a solo environment, so node-web-server project for heroku is at https://github.com/martingardner/node-js-heroku-test